KING’S LYNN TO MIDDLETON TOWERS

 King’s Lynn station foyer and cafe in 2023

-King’s Lynn railway platforms and goods area from the past.
+King’s Lynn railway station platforms and goods area from the past.

 This photo shows a steam excursion train arriving at King's Lynn during the 1950s.
 It is believed that this train was the Hunstanton excursion service.
-Additionally, the image features the Signal box and one of the semaphore signals.
+This historic photo also features the Signal box and one of the semaphore signals.

 Dereham or Hunstanton Bound service is about to depart from King’s Lynn.